fiatconnect/specification/fiatconnect-api.md

 ### 5.1.2. `WebhookTransferInStatusEventSchema`

 `WebhookTransferInStatusEventSchema` is the schema that defines webhook payloads for transfer in events.
 Note that this schema is *identical* to the one returned from the `GET /transfer/:transferId/status` endpoint.
+The semantics for fields and their inclusion are also identical to those of the
+`GET /transfer:transferId/status` endpoint.

 ```
 {